PhalconEye/module-blog/README.md

 License
 -------
-Phalcon Eye Blog Module is open-source software licensed under the New BSD License.
+PhalconEye Blog Module is open-source software licensed under the New BSD License.
 See the LICENSE.txt file for more information.